1 cup water

 Combine milk, water, oil, sugar and salt in microwave safe bowl; heat 1-2 minutes, until temperature is to 120 – 130 degrees F.

-Pour the heated liquids into the flour/yeast mixture in the mixer bowl.
-Using the whisk attachment, beat at medium speed for 2 minutes, then add egg and beat an additional minute.
+Pour the heated liquids into the flour/yeast mixture.
+Using the whisk attachment, beat at medium speed for 1 minute, then add egg and beat an additional minute.

 Switch to dough hook, and add 3 cups of flour; knead dough for 2-3 minutes.
 Dough should be soft and pliable, slightly tacky to the touch, but not sticking to sides of bowl.
-If dough is still too sticky, add remaining 1/2 cup of flour.
+If dough is still too sticky, add remaining 1/2 cup of flour, a little at a time, beating with the dough hook after each addition.

 Allow dough to rest for 10 minutes.
-Punch dough down; roll dough into a large rectangle, approx. 22” wide by 18” tall.
-Spread melted butter over surface of dough, then sprinkle dough evenly with cinnamon, and sugars.
+Punch dough down; then place into a lightly floured work surface.
+Using your favorite rolling pin, roll dough into a large rectangle, approx. 22” wide by 18” tall.

-Let rolls rise in a warm place for 20-30 minutes.
-Bake in preheated 350 degree F. oven for approx. 16-18 minutes (18 small rolls) or 18-20 minutes (12 large rolls) or until golden brown.
-Let rolls cool slightly, then glaze with a warm butter cream frosting.
+Let rolls rise in a warm place for 25-30 minutes.
+Bake in preheated 350 degree F. oven for approx. 16-18 minutes (16 small rolls) or 18-20 minutes (12 large rolls) or until golden brown, taking care not to over bake.
+Let rolls cool slightly, then glaze with your favorite butter cream frosting.

 Adapted from original recipe by Karen Hanson, Hy-Vee Manhattan Dietitian.